crystal-data/num.cr/README.md

 that extend beyond minor enhancements and bug fixes, contact Crystal Data in order to be added to the organization to gain access to review and merge permissions.

+## Getting started with Num.cr in 10 minutes